selfup/milkyway/README.md

   }

   // define init to pull localStorage from 'mw.s.componentTag' (s = solarSystems)
-  // define init to have mw define that component state from an ajax call init() {
+  // define init to have mw define the component state from an ajax call init() {
     const local = mw.s.ideas
     if (local) return local.star